-To earn a Bachelor of Arts or a Bachelor of Science degree in the College of General Studies, you must satisfactorily complete a minimum of 120 credits (approximately 40 courses), at least 30 credits of which must be in upper-division (1000-level) courses.
+To earn a Bachelor of Arts or a Bachelor of Science degree in the College of General Studies, you must satisfactorily complete a minimum of 120 credits (approximately 40 courses), at least 30 credits of which must be in upper-division (1000-level) courses (or 24 credits if pursuing the Natural Sciences major).
 These 1000-level courses may come from any of the requirements for the degree listed below.

 General Education Requirements (GERs) provide you with the opportunity to discover interests you never knew you had while earning credits toward graduation.
 No matter what your future holds, be it a career or graduate school, GERs prepare you by emphasizing skills employers want (like critical thinking, problem solving, written and oral communication) along with giving you an opportunity to become more aware of our increasingly diverse and interconnected world.

 The College of General Studies provides a liberal arts and pre-professional education for undergraduate students that is grounded in scholarly excellence.
 The University of Pittsburgh offers the knowledge, understanding, analytical tools, and communication skills you need to become perceptive, reflective, and intellectually self-conscious citizens within a diverse and rapidly changing world.
 GERs are at the core of our education.

 CGS General Education Requirements have changed for students entering the University as of Fall 2018 (2191) term.
 Our new CGS General Education Requirements are listed below.
 College of General Studies students can select courses to satisfy their general education requirements that have been approved by the Dietrich School of Arts and Sciences and the College of General Studies.
 For the list of approved General Education Courses, follow the links in the box on the right.